terraoldham/BlueBabyBird/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Added UI improvements/color
+- [X] Updated login screen graphics
+- [X] Added red color to tweet counter when characters left dropped below 20
+- [X] Added menu that users see when you click the menu button on a tweet.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. User design, further style guides
-2.
+2. Animations

 ## Video Walkthrough